Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Experiments and Analysis

 \section{Experiments and Analysis}

-The objective of our experiments is to thoroughly evaluate the performance of the proposed adaptive LDP protocols in terms of privacy, utility, and resilience against privacy attacks.
-Specifically, in Section~\ref{sub:asr_results}, we conduct an \textbf{\emph{ASR analysis}} for each LDP protocol to quantify their vulnerability to distinguishability attacks, thereby assessing the privacy guarantees offered by existing and newly proposed mechanisms.
+The objective of our experiments is to thoroughly evaluate the performance of the proposed adaptive LDP protocols in terms of privacy, utility and resilience against adversarial threats.
+Specifically, in Section~\ref{sub:asr_results}, we conduct an \textbf{\emph{ASR analysis}} for each LDP protocol to quantify their vulnerability to data reconstruction attacks, thereby assessing the privacy guarantees offered by existing and newly proposed mechanisms.
 Subsequently, in Section~\ref{sub:mse_results}, we perform an \textbf{\emph{MSE analysis}} to evaluate the utility guarantees provided by existing and our newly proposed mechanisms.
 Next, in Section~\ref{sub:asr_mse_results}, we explore the \textbf{\emph{trade-off between ASR and MSE}} (\ie, Pareto frontier), highlighting how our adaptive protocols compare to traditional ones in balancing privacy and utility under different scenarios.
-We then assess in Section~\ref{sub:weights_results} the \textbf{\emph{impact of different weights}} \( w_{\text{ASR}} \) and \( w_{\mathrm{MSE}} \) in the objective function to provide insights into the influence of prioritizing privacy versus utility.
-Afterward, we briefly analyze in Section~\ref{sub:parameter_results} the \textbf{\emph{parameter optimization}} approach for each adaptive protocol.
+Finally, in Section~\ref{sub:results_poisoning}, we extend our evaluation to a joint view of privacy leakage, estimation utility and integrity under data poisoning attacks.

-We highlight that to systematize these aforementioned experiments, we rely primarily on the \emph{analytical closed-form equations} for both MSE and ASR, as prior research has demonstrated a strong agreement between analytical and empirical results~\cite{tianhao2017,Gursoy2022,Arcolezi_rs_fd}.
-This choice allows us to comprehensively evaluate the performance of our protocols across a wide range of scenarios while avoiding computational overhead.
-Nonetheless, we also include a concise \textbf{\emph{empirical validation}} in Section~\ref{sub:empirical_results} and Appendix~\ref{app:add_empirical_results} to ensure consistency and reinforce the validity of our analytical findings.
+To systematize these evaluations, we rely on \textbf{analytical closed-form expressions}, enabling a comprehensive exploration of the \emph{privacy-utility-attackability} trade-off across privacy budgets and domain sizes at low computational cost.
+This choice is supported by prior work showing close agreement between analytical and empirical results~\cite{tianhao2017,Gursoy2022,Arcolezi_rs_fd}, and further validated by our empirical study in Section~\ref{sub:empirical_results}.